-- Windows versions: V11.0L10 or later

-- Solaris versions: 11.0 or later

 - Linux versions: V11.0L10 or later

-- Linux for Itanium versions: V12.0L10 or later

-- HP-UX versions: V13.2.0 or later

-- AIX versions: V13.2.0 or later
+HP-UX versions: V13.2.0 or laterAIX versions: V13.2.0 or later

 You cannot specify multiple IP addresses for Logical IP address under Schedule server settings.
 If the execution server is to be located in a different network segment, specify the IP addresses under Server settings.